Doctor of Medicine

 • Professional Behavior Requirement

-• The students must conduct themselves in accordance with the norms for professional conduct set forth by the Ponce Health Sciences University and the corresponding accreditation agencies.
+• The students must conduct themselves under the norms for professional conduct set forth by the Ponce Health Sciences University and the corresponding accreditation agencies.

 • Clinical Practice Examination (CPX)